informaticaucm-TPI/2425-Lemmings/enunciados/practica1/practica1_en.md

 ```
 <!-- <span style="color:red">**AE**: Al nombre sigo dandole vueltas: ¿execute?,¿playOneTurn?, ¿play?.</span> -->

-Since, by default, the lemming is a basic walker, the `advance` method only needs to call the basic `move` method of the lemming.
+Since, by default, the lemming is a basic walker, the `advance` method only needs to call the basic `move` method of the lemming that called it (i.e. the one passed to it as a parameter) [^1].

+[^1]: How does the invoking lemming object pass itself as a parameter to the `advance` method?
+By using `this`.

 ### Updating the game objects